StefanAvra/tinyprints/README.md

+## NOTE: Web app is up but printer is currently down.
+Needed that Raspberry Pi for something else.

 # tinyprints
 Flask web app that lets anyone create small prints that will be printed on my thermal printer.
 Deployed on [Heroku](https://tinyprints.herokuapp.com/).